ZER-0-NE/Ng_ML/README.md

 * **Ex6: Support Vector Machines**

-   6.1: Demonstrating scikit-learn SVMs with linear and Gaussian kernels on some sample 2D datasets.
+   6.1: Demonstrate scikit-learn SVMs with linear and Gaussian kernels on some sample 2D datasets.

-   6.2: Building an email spam classifier using natural language processing and a scikit-learn SVM.
+   6.2: Build an email spam classifier using natural language processing and a scikit-learn SVM.

 * **Ex7: K-means Clustering and Principal Component Analysis**